-The rest of evaluation metrics employed compare the whole texts and encompass three primary aspects: grammatical similarity, semantic similarity, and coherence.
-Grammatical similarity between two texts is assessed using the metrics SacreBLEU, METEOR, and ROUGE, which primarily perform n-gram-based comparisons~\cite{post2018sacrebleu, banerjee2005meteor, lin2004rouge}.
+The general evaluation metrics employed to compare texts encompass three primary aspects: grammatical similarity, semantic similarity, and coherence.
+Grammatical similarity between two texts is assessed using SacreBLEU, METEOR, and ROUGE, which primarily perform n-gram-based comparisons~\cite{post2018sacrebleu, banerjee2005meteor, lin2004rouge}.
 For semantic similarity, we use cosine similarity, which measures the similarity between two texts using RoBERTa embeddings~\cite{liu2019robertarobustlyoptimizedbert,salton1975cosine}.
-To evaluate textual coherence, we utilize the perplexity metric, which quantifies coherence and fluency based on how easily a language model (in our case, GPT-2~\cite{gpt2}) can predict the next tokens, where lower values indicates higher fluency and coherence~\cite{perplexity}.
-These experiments were performed on an AWS "g4dn.xlarge" machine with an Nvidia "T4" GPU with 16GB of graphics memory.
+For textual coherence, we use the perplexity metric, which quantifies coherence and fluency based on how easily a language model (in our case, GPT-2~\cite{gpt2}) can predict the next tokens, where lower values indicates higher fluency and coherence~\cite{perplexity}.
+These experiments were performed on AWS "g4dn.xlarge" machines with Nvidia "T4" GPU with 16GB of memory.